Home/Nutritional Comparison

 Shelled Sunflower Seeds

 Shelled sunflower seeds are nutrient-dense seeds packed with healthy fats, protein, and essential vitamins and minerals.
-They are known for their antioxidant properties and heart health benefits.
+They are a popular snack and ingredient in various dishes due to their crunchy texture and nutty flavor.

-•Rich in healthy fats, particularly polyunsaturated fats, which can help reduce cholesterol levels and promote heart health.
+Rich in healthy fats, particularly polyunsaturated fats, which can help reduce cholesterol levels and support heart health.

-•High in vitamin E, an antioxidant that protects cells from oxidative stress and supports skin health.
+High in vitamin E, an antioxidant that protects cells from oxidative damage and supports skin health.

 Almonds